SUSE-Cloud/suse-cloud-appliances/demos/heat-wordpress/README.md

 This will perform the following steps:

-*   Build admin, controller, and compute nodes via Vagrant
+*   Build an admin node, a controller node, and a compute node via Vagrant
 *   Run [`/root/bin/setup-node-aliases.sh`](../../vagrant/provisioning/admin/setup-node-aliases.sh)
     to set aliases in Crowbar for the controller and compute nodes
 *   Create and apply a standard set of Crowbar proposals